Mireya-Hernandez1/Scary-Game/README.md

 # Scary-Game
-Mini point and click game
+Mini point and click game created using Java and Processing 3.